n8thangreen/nathangreen/content/home/about.md

 I have a number of years experience working on a wide range of projects across government and academia in defence and health.

 I studied mathematics and statistics at the University of Newcastle-Upon-Tyne and obtained a PhD in applied probability from the University of Liverpool.
 After working for the [Ministry of Defence](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory) for several years, applying novel Bayesian Inference ideas, I moved back into academia and the field of public health in 2010.

+**Disclaimer**: All views are my own and do not reflect that of my employer.